CW-Codewalnut/seo-audit-tool-next/README.md

 ### `/constants` folder

 The constants folder contains constants that are used by the app.
 This includes constants for the app's theme, colors, and API endpoints.

-### `/contexts` folder

-The contexts folder contains React contexts that are used by the app.
-Contexts are used to share data between components without having to pass props down the component tree.
-Contexts are also used to share data between components that are not related to each other.

-It is not recommended to use contexts for data that is only used by a single component.
-Instead, it is recommended to use the [React state hook](https://reactjs.org/docs/hooks-state.html) to manage state for a single component.

-We can always change to a more complex state management library later if we feel that we need it.

-### `/hooks` folder

-The hooks folder contains custom React hooks that are used by the app.
-Hooks are functions that contain lifecycle logic that can be used by components.
-Hooks are also a great way to share logic between components.

 ### `/pages` folder